1928 Facts, Fun Trivia and History

 Amelia Earhart flew her plane east across the Atlantic Ocean successfully in 1932, the first female having done so.
 She was also the first female to fly across the Atlantic Ocean as a passenger, in 1928.

-The slogan “Make your wet dreams come true” was used by 1928 presidential candidate Al Smith in reference to repealing prohibition.
+The slogan “Make your wet dreams come true” was used by 1928 presidential candidate Al Smith about repealing prohibition.

 Physics – Owen Willans Richardson